Cyclic operads, Koszul complexes, and hairy graph complexes: An acyclicity result

 This result can be reinterpreted by using Theorem \ref{thm:stabilization_trivial_action}.
 Combined with the result of Corollary \ref{cor:indentify_homology}, this implies that the complex

 of $(\kk\ub)_{(-;+)}$-modules has zero homology when evaluated on a non-empty finite set.

-The purpose of this section is to give a direct proof of this result, without appealing to the Lie algebra argument.
+The purpose of this section is to sketch a direct proof of this result, without appealing to the Lie algebra argument.
 This also applies to the complex associated to the $\kk \db$-module $\sfb^{*} (\cpd)$.

 \begin{thm} Let $\cpd$ be a cyclic operad with unit.
 Then the chain complexes

 both have zero homology when evaluated on a non-empty finite set. \end{thm}

 \begin{proof} We consider the second case; the proof of the first is similar.